nodef/chasm.c/readme.md

 In the above screenshot, it's shown that an optimized build can assemble most instructions in about 15 nanoseconds, which goes down to 30 for unoptimized builds.

-Considering an average of 9 nanoseconds per function call, most of that 15 ns is actually wasted on function call overhead!
+This equates to about 100MB of code produced per second on my machine, with 1 core!

 API: Code
 ---------